I heard a powerful talk on divine mercy today, and its relationship to the theological virtue of hope.

 Hope is, among other things, confident assurance that the future holds good for me.
-And since happiness can be described as the present possession of the goods that truly fulfill us, hope greatly contributes to our happiness even now as we in some sense already possess the future through hope.
-Those who lose a sense that the future holds any good for them sink into despair, and in a world whose only constant is flux it is imperative that our anchor of hope be sunk deep into God.
+And since happiness can be described as the present possession of the goods that truly fulfill us, hope greatly contributes to our happiness even now as we in some sense already possess the God-assured future of eternal life through hope.
+Those who lose a sense that the future holds any good for them sink into despair, and in a world whose only constant is change, it is imperative that our anchor of hope be sunk deep into God.